madelineattableau/TC2019/LODS instructions.md

 ### Exercise

 In this exercise you need to adjust the measure `[R: Polarity]` or `[Python: Polarity]` to calculate the polarity of all lyrics in one RServe or TabPy call.
-The result should either be the positive or negative sentiment score, depending on the parameter `[R: Polarity Chooser]` or `[Python: Polarity Chooser]`.
+The result should either be the positive, negative, or compound sentiment score, depending on the parameter `[R: Polarity Chooser]` or `[Python: Polarity Chooser]`.

 >[!note]#### Exercise:
 1. Use the measure `[R: Polarity]` or `[Python: Polarity]` to calculate a sentiment score / polarity.
-2. Make use of the parameters `[R: Polarity Chooser]` or `[Python: Polarity Chooser]` to get only one column back, either the positive or negative sentiment score.
+2. Make use of the parameters `[R: Polarity Chooser]` or `[Python: Polarity Chooser]` to get only one column back, either the positive, negative, or compound sentiment score.

 The outcome should look like this:
 !IMAGE[result-python-sentiment.png](result-python-sentiment.png)